-AI also enables operators to forecast demand more accurately, anticipate network load, and adjust capacity and throughput automatically.
+There are several benefits of Artificial Intelligence that range from enabling operators to forecast demand more accurately, anticipate network load, and adjust capacity and throughput automatically.

 Over the next 12 to 18 months, telcos across the globe face challenges on four fronts.
 The challenges are interlinked, and AI can help tackle all of them.
 Let’s shine the spotlight on each of them by turn.

 Artificial Intelligence (AI) and Machine Language (ML) technology are emerging in the networking domain as they relevantly address the challenges of virtualization and cloud computing.
 The current increased complexity in networked applications and networking functions are driving the need for enhanced network automation and agility.

 Network automation platforms such as Open Networking Automation Platform (ONAP) can incorporate AI techniques to deliver efficient, up-to-date and precise management operations.

 Examples of network-centric applications of artificial intelligence and machine language include:

 Machine language could support network operations to identify errors – such as, diagnose root causes, analyze service-level agreement (SLA) breaches, filter out noise (false alarms), and recommend solutions.